Learn how to make brown sugar at home. Includes recipe without molasses.

 Molasses is a sweet and slightly bitter syrup created from refining cane sugar.

-You can buy it at the supermarket or speciality baking stores.
+You can buy it at the supermarket or speciality baking stores or on Amazon.

 It's best to use regular molasses not backstrap as it has a slightly bitter flavour.